-1.1.
-OFFICE OF THE MUNICIPAL MANAGER (STRATEGIC SCORECARD)
+5.1 OFFICE OF THE MUNICIPAL MANAGER

-Office of the Municipal Manager has nine (9) indicators.
-The Municipal Manager is equally responsible for all the indicators in other departments.
-All performance indicators directly linked to the Municipal Manager's office are applicable for the Financial Year.
+Office of the Municipal Manager.
+The Municipal Manager is equally responsible for all the indicators in other Departments.

+All performance Indicators directly linked to the Municipal Manager's office are applicable for the quarter.